maelhos/InductorGen/README.md

 ```
 ## Windows Installation

-If you would like to install InductorGen on a Mac, please [download InductorGen as zip](https://github.com/maelhos/InductorGen/archive/master.zip), unzip it and run the following:
+If you would like to install InductorGen on a Windows, please [download InductorGen as zip](https://github.com/maelhos/InductorGen/archive/master.zip), unzip it and run the following:
 ```
 ~/InductorGen ❯ pip3 install -r requirements.txt